Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Results

 \subsection{Case I: Misspecified maximal conductance}

-In this case, we assume a correctly specified model, but assume increasingly erroneous values of one particular parameter and investigate how this impacts the protocol-dependence of our parameter estimates and the predictive accuracy of our models.
-Also, we explore how the spread in our model predictions (Equation~\ref{eqn:spread_of_prediction_interval}) increases as the amount of discrepancy increases (in some sense).
+In this case, we assume a correctly specified model, but assume increasingly erroneous values of one particular parameter and investigate how this impacts the protocol-dependence our parameter estimates and the predictive accuracy of our models.
+Also, we explore how the spread in our model predictions (Equation~\ref{eqn:spread_of_prediction_interval}) increases as the amount of discrepancy increases (in a particular manner).

-To do this, we fix the maximal conductance (\(g\)) to a range of values, and infer the remaining model parameters from synthetic data, generated using \(\btheta^*\).
-Specifically, we take the true data generating process to be the Beattie model, as shown in Fig.~\ref{fig:beattie_wang_diagrams}.
-We simulate data generation from each training protocol, as outlined, ten times.
+To do this, we simulate data generation from each training protocol, as outlined, ten times using Gaussian IID noise with standard deviation (0.03nA).
+Specifically, we take the true DGP to be the Beattie model, as shown in Fig.~\ref{fig:beattie_wang_diagrams}.
+Then, we fix the maximal conductance (\(g\)) to a range of values, and infer the remaining model parameters from the synthetic data, generated using the true parameter set, \(\btheta^*\).
+We assume that the standard deviation of the Gaussian noise is known because it can be well estimated from the initial portion of each protocol where the current is stationary.

 When training our models, we use a restriction of the usual parameter space to fit the data by assuming some fixed value, \(\lambda\), for the maximal conductance, \(g\).
 In this way, we reformulate the optimisation problem slightly such that Equation~\ref{eqn:parameter_estimation} becomes